board of trustees

 Professor Barner studied medicine at the University of Freiburg and math at ETH Zurich.
 In 1992 Prof. Barner joined Boehringer Ingelheim GmbH and is presently chairman of the Board of Managing Directors.
 He is a committee member of several top science institutions such as the Max Planck Society and the Helmholtz Association.
 In June 2013 Andreas Barner became the President of the Stifterverband für die Deutsche Wissenschaft (Donor’s Association for the Promotion of Humanities and Sciences in Germany).

-President of the Stifterverband für die Deutsche Wissenschaft
+President, Stifterverband für die Deutsche Wissenschaft

 Carl-Henrik Heldin is the Chairman of the Board of the Nobel Foundation, a Vice President of the European Research Council and member of several societies, including the European Molecular Biology Organization and Academia Europea.
 Since 1986 he has been the Branch Director of the Ludwig Institute for Cancer Research in Uppsala, Sweden and since 1992 he is Professor for Molecular Cell Biology at Uppsala University.
 His research on exploring signal transduction mechanisms for growth factors and the usefulness of signal transduction inhibitors for tumour treatment has earned him numerous awards including the EMBO Medal, the Meyenburg Prize and the Berzelius Medal.